remla24-team6/app/README.md

 # Instructions
 Note: These are only instructions for building and running this repository locally.
 Instructions for running the entire system are in the operations repo.

-## Running Locally
+## Running without container
+Instructions for running the non-containerized app are listed below.
+However, it is recommended to run the application using docker-compose.
+More instructions are present in the operations repository.

 1. Run the model service locally and export the `MODEL_SERVICE_URL` environment variable to point to the model service.
+2. Export both `SAVE_TRAINING_DATA_FOLDER` and `SAVE_TRAINING_DATA_FILENAME` so the app can store feedback and training data.
-2. Create a virtual environment by running `virtualenv env`
+3. Create a virtual environment by running `virtualenv env`
-3. Install the requirements using `pip install -r requirements.txt`
+4. Install the requirements using `pip install -r requirements.txt`
-4. To run the app, run `python manage.py runserver`
+5. To run the app, run `python manage.py runserver`

-## Running using Docker
-1. Pull the latest image using `docker pull ghcr.io/remla24-team6/app:latest`
-2. Run the image `docker run -t -i --network host -p 8000:8000 app`

 ## Prometheus Metrics
 1. num_feedback_correct (Counter): This metric counts the number of correct model outputs based on user feedback.